hero image

 Learning Outcomes

-• Identify and define tools of the academic study of religion.
+• Identify and define tools of the academic religion study

-• Apply a variety of methodological approaches to the study of religions.
+• Apply a variety of methodological approaches to the religion study

 Concentrations